leonitousconforti/drone_simulation/README.md

 3. Cross platform / architecture independent.
 I wanted to make this project cross platform and architecture independent, so having a build system that supported that was going to make my life easier.

-4. Its engineered for big projects, not that CMake is not, but bazel is build for monorepos
+4. Its engineered for big projects, not that CMake is not, but bazel is designed for monorepos first

 ## Project structure